Skip to main content

 Talking to a Student Suspected of Cheating

 Despite your efforts to promote integrity and prevent cheating, you will likely still have to respond to the occasional integrity violations.
-Although you do not have to speak with students before reporting them to the AI Office, if you feel like you want or need to, here are some recommended guidelines for doing so.
+Although you do not have to speak with students before reporting them to the AI Office, you do have that option and you can even resolve the incident by doing so if you follow the appropriate procedures.

 • Be clear about the behavior you find questionable.